opensensorhub/project-uavdemo/osh-ground-station/README.md

 ### Build

+  * See OSH [Developer's Guide](http://docs.opensensorhub.org/dev/dev-guide/#building-from-source) to clone the needed 'osh-core', 'osh-comm', 'osh-sensors' and 'osh-video' repositories
-run `./gradlew build` in the parent folder
+  * Run `./gradlew build` in the 'project-uavdemo' folder

 ### Install